Oil prices settle mixed amid oversupply concerns

 On the demand side, analysts said a majority of the data released recently showed weak growth in world's major economies, which could mean shrinking crude oil demand.

-On the supply side, during the week ending on September 20, U.S. commercial crude oil inventories increased by 2.4 million barrels from the previous week, the U.S. Energy Information Administration said Wednesday.
+On the supply side, during the week ending Sept.
+20, U.S. commercial crude oil inventories increased by 2.4 million barrels from the previous week, the U.S. Energy Information Administration said Wednesday.

 The data made investors worried that oil supply would still surpass the demand even at a time when oil output from Saudia Arabia, a major oil exporter, declined due to drone attacks on its key oil facilities earlier this month.